Requests For Use Of COG Biospecimens

 a) Number of specimens

-b) Specimen type
+b) Biospecimen type

 c) IRB approval status (approvals required prior to specimen release)